 - Can't find a useful wiki covering a particular topic?
 Create one yourself using one of several free online wiki publishers

 - Create a wiki as a collaboration space for a defined group (a project team or special interest group)

 Wikis such as Wikipedia are commonly used by students and the public to research topics of interest.
-The easy electronic accessibility and the generally current state of the information drives much of their popularity.

 - Create an account on Wikipedia to edit content in an area of your expertise